Introduction

 Designated Teacher – helps school staff to understand the things which affect how looked after children learn and achieve.
 The designated teacher has a key role in making sure there is a central point of initial contact within the school who can manage the process of how the school engages with others (e.g. social workers, virtual school heads), works in a joined up way and minimises disruption to the child’s education.
 They develop and implement the child’s Personal Education Plan (PEP).

 Dietitians – offer advice and support for special dietary needs (including food allergies and intolerances) and health conditions (such as faltering growth, feeding problems, fussy eating and weight management).
-They also provide advice and support to those who are tube fed.
+They also give advice and support to those who are tube fed.

 Family Doctor – see General Practitioner (GP)